Flowers & Landscaping

 When compared to trees or shrubs, flowering vines take up little ground space.
 In fact, many are perfectly at home growing in containers.
-Even better, with the use of basic structural elements like trellises, poles or foundational elements of a home, they can be "trained" to grow exactly where you desire.
+Even better, with the use of basic structural elements like trellises, poles, or foundational elements of a home, they can be trained to grow exactly where you desire.

-Fast-Growing Vinces for Any Garden
+Fast-Growing Vines for Any Garden

 Once properly placed and planted, flowering vines require little care.
-Instructions for their watering and feeding are usually available on the potted plant itself at time of purchase, and there are numerous sources for additional information, from gardening books and magazines to online articles and, of course, local garden center experts.
+Instructions for their watering and feeding are usually available on the potted plant itself at the time of purchase, and there are numerous sources for additional information, from gardening books and magazines to online articles and, of course, local garden center experts.

-Choosing the Best Crawlers
+Choosing the Best Crawling Vines

 Not every flowering vine grows in similar patterns or climbs in the same way.
 For instance, there are both annual and perennial vines, herbaceous and woody vines, and even deciduous or evergreen vines.

-Orange Trumpet Vine: Indigenous to the southeastern United States and botanically classified as a deciduous woody vine, these striking plants commonly bear clusters of orange, reddish-orange or salmon flowers throughout much of the summer.
-In addition, this creeping vine commonly attracts hummingbirds, bees and butterflies.
+Orange Trumpet Vine: Indigenous to the southeastern United States and botanically classified as a deciduous woody vine, these striking plants commonly bear clusters of orange, reddish-orange, or salmon flowers throughout much of the summer.
+In addition, this creeping vine commonly attracts hummingbirds, bees, and butterflies.
 Recommend hardiness zones: 4-10.

-Bougainvillea: A native of coastal Brazil, this incredibly versatile plant can be grown in a container, spread across a trellis or cover an entire wall.
+Bougainvillea: A native of coastal Brazil, this incredibly versatile plant can be grown in a container, spread across a trellis, or cover an entire wall.
 It is commonly used in landscaping as a hedge or curb liner.
 It makes an excellent hot-season plant and its blooms are extremely colorful.
 Recommended hardiness zones: 9-11.

 Clematis Flowering Vine: They are known for their colorfully rich hues and varied bloom times, providing a mass of blooming color from late winter to late fall.
 In fact, the blooms often change color throughout the life of the flower.
 Partial to sun or minimum shade, Clematis vines can grow 10 to 20 feet.
-Recommended hardiness zones: 3-5, 7-8.
+Recommended hardiness zones: 3-5 and 7-8.